-Check out this Facebook Live video we did with Costa Del Mar’s Peter Vandergrift.
-He’ll help you select the right lens and frame so you won’t have any trouble spotting fish!
+Check out this Facebook Live video we did with Costa Sunglasses.
+It’s a great video that will help you select the right lens and frame so you won’t have any trouble spotting fish!

 - Permit are naturally wary and will gravitate towards deeper water to feel safe.

 - Fish the deeper parts towards the edge of the flats where the depths are somewhere between 15 and 20 feet.

 Rig Another Rod for Other Fish – Maybe the permit fishing is nonexistent an afternoon.
 This is the worst-case scenario, abet even then it’s not that bad of a case.
 Thankfully, Ambergris Caye hosts a diverse range of species.
 If permit aren’t biting try one of these: